DesigningOpenDemocracy/DesigningOpenDemocracy.github.io/docs/concepts/end-to-end-verifiable-voting-system.md

 ---
-title: End to End Verifiable Voting System
+authors:
+- BrianKhuu
+- Usmaan
 contributors:
 - BrianKhuu
 - Usmaan
+summary: 'Proposed solutions to the problem: EVIV An end-to-end verifiable Internet voting system, and related documents.'
+title: End to End Verifiable Voting System
 ---

 *Stub page*

 There are a couple of proposed solutions to the problem already: